 Acme, Hill Top, High View and Carleton Spring

-As you can see in the title, this spring has been identified with many different names.
-The spring was first called High Top from owner Isaac Lain but became known as High View.
-Within a few short years was then changed to Acme.
-It was later then sold and became Carleton.
 By the 1970s the spring had ceased flowing, most likely due to the extension of a street through the hillside.
-The limestone structure that is seen today is due to the restoration effort of the City of Waukesha Landmarks Commission with the cooperation of previous apartment building owner - Bryce Styza.
+The limestone spring house that is seen today was preserved through a restoration effort from the City of Waukesha Landmarks Commission in cooperation with the property owner Bryce Styza.

 Backstory and Context

 Acme Spring is located on the west side of St. Paul Avenue on a hill overlooking the Fox River, just north of the Wisconsin Avenue bridge.
 Also on the hillside was the Hubbard Boarding House where Mary Todd Lincoln stayed when she visited Waukesha in 1872.
 The land where Acme spring is located was purchased and developed by businessman Issac Lain in 1862.
 Lain was born in Orange County, New York in 1820, and moved to Waukesha when he was 22.

 The first mention of the spring came in an article from the Waukesha Freeman newspaper on July 24th, 1879.
 The article reported that Lain had installed pipes to the outlet of his spring in order to supply water to the street sprinklers, necessary to settle the dust on the dirt roads in Waukesha.
 The week following, the Waukesha Freeman reported that Lain had installed a decorative fountain supplied by the water from the spring.